Eaters of the Dead: Plot summary

 The novel is set in the 10th century.
 The Caliph of Baghdad, Al-Muqtadir, sends his ambassador, Ahmad ibn Fadlan, on a mission to assist the king of the Volga Bulgars.
 Ahmad ibn Fadlan never arrives, as he is conscripted by a group of Vikings, led by their chieftain Buliwyf, to take part in a hero's quest to the north; he is taken along as the 13th member of their group to comply with a soothsayer's requirement for success.
-They travel to Hurot Hall, the home of King Rothgar, to defend it from the 'mist-monsters', or 'wendol', a tribe of vicious savages (suggested by the narrator to have been possibly relict Neanderthals) who go to battle wearing bearskins.
+They travel to Hurot Hall, the home of King Hrothgar, to defend it from the 'mist-monsters', or 'wendol', a tribe of vicious savages (suggested by the narrator to have been possibly relict Neanderthals) who go to battle wearing bearskins.
 After two devastating battles, Ibn Fadlan and the remaining Northmen decide to attack the Wendol village, which is located in a network of sea caves.
 They infiltrate the sea caves, assassinate the head of the Wendol tribe, and return to Hurot Hall.
 Buliwyf, however, is mortally wounded in the attempt.
 At Hurot, they encounter the Wendol in battle for a final time, defeating them.
 Ibn Fadlan is then allowed to continue on his journey.

 Eaters of the Dead is narrated as a scientific commentary on an old manuscript.
 The narrator describes the story as a composite of extant commentaries and translations of the original storyteller's manuscript.
 The narration makes several references to a possible change or mistranslation of the original story by later copiers.
 The story is told by several different voices: the editor/narrator, the translators of the script, and the original author, Ahmad ibn Fadlan, who also relates stories told by others.
 A sense of authenticity is supported by occasional explanatory footnotes with references to a mixture of factual and fictitious sources.